-Section A discusses the pre-hearing conference and other steps that must be completed prior to the Hearing taking place.
+Section A discusses the pre-hearing conference and other steps that must be completed before the Hearing, including how to address new evidence or new witnesses.

 Section B discusses the Hearing format, how relevancy and credibility determinations are made, and the Advisers' role in a Hearing.